-Not only the IPP Tyr Energy, but also the local utility, Xcel Energy, recognised the unique value offered by Wärtsilä solutions.
-Being able to operate efficiently at minimum plant output, Tyr has the opportunity to sell so-called ‘spinning reserve’ in the ancillary services market.
-The plant is also able to provide rapid up and down output regulation, which Xcel Energy has acknowledged as a great benefit provided by Plains End.
-The utility’s expectations of the plant’s grid balancing capacity routinely exceed changes of 20 MW/minute – which Plains End is able to compensate for by ramping from minimum load to full load and back again in record time.
+Being able to operate efficiently at minimum plant output, Tyr Energy has the opportunity to sell so-called ‘spinning reserve’ in the ancillary services market.
+The plant is also able to provide rapid up and down output regulation, which Investor Owned Utility, Xcel Energy, the local utility, has acknowledged as a great benefit provided by Plains End.
+The utility’s capacity routinely exceed changes of 20 MW/minute – which Plains End is able to compensate for by ramping from minimum load to full load and back again in record time.

 For most of the time, Plains End operates in non-spinning reserve mode.
 Should the need arise, the plant can reach full output in less than ten minutes.
 Its alternative mode of operation is spinning reserve, in which automatic signals from the grid dispatch centre commands the plant.
 In this mode the plant output is increased when the grid requires additional electricity, whereas a falling system demand triggers the plant to ramp down.

 Annual operation time at Plains End totals 500–1500 hours.
 Both operating time and dispatch frequency are heavily dependent on the balancing requirements made by the Xcel Energy grid, and consequently also by the available wind power.
 The normal fluctuations that result from wind power generation are balanced by the Plains End regulation reserve service.
 Xcel Energy’s generation mix also